Therapy sessions are available in-person, virtually via video calls, or voice calls.

 Social-Emotional Assessment

-When an individual displays emotional or behavioural difficulties, it is useful to conduct a psychological testing and assessment to better understand the presenting problems.
-Some of our available assessment tools include:
+When emotional or behavioural difficulties are present, it is useful to conduct a psychological testing and assessment to better understand the presenting problems.

 For children: